boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/items-we-cannot-accept.md

 * Shoes that are not like new- if the shoes have scuffs, they are not like new.
 * Undergarments that are not like new.

-Boutique For A Week reserves the right to remove items that do not meet these standards and leave them unsorted at sale end.

 PLEASE be respectful of others and do not bring unacceptable items to consign.
 We strive to make this a wonderful selling and shopping experience for ALL!